AdaCore/training_material/courses/spark_for_ada_programmers/050_quantified_expressions.rst

       function Existential (Collection : Set) return Boolean is begin
          for Member of Collection loop
-            if Predicate (Member) then
+            if Property (Member) then
-               -- Predicate need be true for at least one return True;
+               -- Property need be true for at least one return True;
             end if;
          end loop;